-The Ashmolean Museum Renovation • Oxford, UK • Completed 2009
+The Ashmolean Museum Renovation • Oxford, UK

-The accommodation is structured around interlocking double-height gallery spaces, which run north south & east west.
+The accommodation in this new extension is structured around interlocking double-height gallery spaces, which run north south & east west.
 The north-south galleries align with the major Cockerell axes of the portico and the west wing; their height although indicated as double-height is akin to the Cockerell Randolph Gallery.
 The intersections of the axes are punctuated by top-lit and side-lit cascading staircases, which allow the visitors to orientate themselves within the building and permit views into and between galleries.
 At each corner of the circulation pattern lifts and stairs are located in order to maximise access and orientation between floors.

 The gallery spaces are located centrally in order to take advantage of the proximity to the Cockerell building towards the main entrance and the new primary routes.
 To the periphery of the new building we have located the meeting, study and office spaces that can take advantage of the natural light and ventilation.
 The third floor is utilised for the flexible meeting space and Conservation studio, which can take advantage of the plentiful roof light and north light - whilst the flexible meeting space can utilise the south facing terrace space.